Anti-Inflammatory Diet Plan →

 Did you know?
 Greek yogurt is high in protein and rich in probiotics that help to feed the good bacteria in your gut and regulate your digestion!

-Overhead view pink Greek yogurt frosting in white bowl with spoon.
+Overhead image of berry yogurt frosting in a white bowl with a spoon.

 Pro-Tip: strain the yogurt before making the frosting!
 This will remove any remaining whey and make whipping the butter and sugar a breeze.
 Also, be sure to use a 2% or whole milk Greek yogurt, not fat free as it can become too watery.